Meet our wonderful staff!

 Registered Psychologist Assistant, PSB94022910

 Dr. Wendy Basil joined PCI Westlake Centers staff in 2014 under the supervision of Dr. Miriam Hamideh.
-Previously, she worked with Dr. Hamideh at New Beginnings Counseling Center.
-Dr. Wendy is currently supervised by Dr. Ivone Umar (PSY27199) for her specialized practice with children and families.
 In addition to offering psychotherapy, she has been a health educator, life coach and psycho-demographics research director.
 Moreover, Dr. Basil is also an adjunct faculty professor of psychology for California Lutheran University and the University of La Verne where she works with the military and teaches on Naval Base Ventura County at Pt.
 Mugu.
 She has extensive experience as both a therapist and educator working with all branches of military service.

 Dr. Basil received her Ph.D. in Clinical Psychology from Pacifica Graduate Institute with an emphasis on attachment-based therapy.
 Her Master’s Degree, however, is in Communications Management from the Annenberg School at the University of Southern California, where she also taught undergraduates.
 Her undergraduate degree, also from the University of Southern California, focused on multicultural studies.
-Moreover, along with co-writer Sherry Klinger, Dr. Basil is the author of SPINOLOGY (Depth Publishing, 2014) about Jungian-based media psychology, branding, and marketing.
+Moreover, Dr. Basil is the co-author of SPINOLOGY (Depth Publishing, 2014) about Jungian-based media psychology, branding, and marketing.
 She regularly conducts workshops on a variety of issues including health and emotional wellness, motivation, therapeutic life skills and career development for clients, the general public and for professionals.

 Last but not least, meet our personal fitness consultant on staff.

 Purusha Hickson has been teaching Hatha Yoga for over 35 years.
 His spiritual teacher is Swamini Turiyasangitanandaji, also known as Alice Coltrane.
-For year, he has taught Yoga for residential treatment centers for substance abuse.
-Purusha accepted Dr.Miriam’s invitation to join her IOP Team in 2015.
-Moreover, in addition to his yoga techniques, his positive energy, spirituality, and personal communication skills have been very successful with PCI clients.
-His classes are characterized by a unique blend of spirit, technique, and humor.
-He joined PCI Westlake Centers to add another important component towards stress reduction.
+For years, he has taught Yoga for residential treatment centers for substance abuse.
+Moreover, in addition to his yoga skills, his positive energy, spirituality, and personal communication skills have been very successful with PCI clients.
+His classes are a unique blend of spirit, technique, and humor.
 Part of his teaching philosophy is based upon his very popular yoga seminar that first premiered at the San Francisco Zen Center: “Finding Balance: A joyful Exploration into the Depths and Boundaries of our Body and Mind.”